vlang/v/doc/docs.md

 - `-cg` - produces a less optimized executable with more debug information in it.
 - `-showcc` - prints the C command that is used to build the program.

-For the best debugging experience, you can pass all of them at the same time: `v -cg -showcc yourprogram.v` , then just run your debugger (gdb/lldb) or IDE on the produced executable `yourprogram`.
+For the best debugging experience, you can pass all of them at the same time:
+`v -cg -showcc yourprogram.v`, then just run your debugger (gdb/lldb) or IDE on the produced executable `yourprogram`.

 If you just want to inspect the generated C code, without further compilation, you can also use the `-o` flag (e.g. `-o file.c`).
 This will make V produce the `file.c` then stop.

-If you want to see the generated C source code for *just* a single C function, for example `main`, you can use: `-printfn main -o file.c` .
+If you want to see the generated C source code for *just* a single C function, for example `main`, you can use: `-printfn main -o file.c`.

-To see a detailed list of all flags that V supports, use `v help`, `v help build`, `v help build-c` .
+To see a detailed list of all flags that V supports, use `v help`, `v help build` and `v help build-c`.

 ## Conditional compilation